bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 #### Dual package hazard[\#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#packages_dual-package-hazard)

 When an application is using a package that provides both CommonJS and ES module sources, there is a risk of certain bugs if both versions of the package get loaded.
 This potential comes from the fact that the `pkgInstance` created by `const pkgInstance = require('pkg')` is not the same as the `pkgInstance` created by `import pkgInstance from 'pkg'` (or an alternative main path like `'pkg/module'`).
-This is the “dual package hazard,” where two versions of the same package can be loaded within the same runtime environment.
+This is the "dual package hazard,” where two versions of the same package can be loaded within the same runtime environment.
 While it is unlikely that an application or package would intentionally load both versions directly, it is common for an application to load one version while a dependency of the application loads the other version.
 This hazard can happen because Node.js supports intermixing CommonJS and ES modules, and can lead to unexpected behavior.

 If the package main export is a constructor, an `instanceof` comparison of instances created by the two versions returns `false`, and if the export is an object, properties added to one (like `pkgInstance.foo = 3`) are not present on the other.
 This differs from how `import` and `require` statements work in all-CommonJS or all-ES module environments, respectively, and therefore is surprising to users.
 It also differs from the behavior users are familiar with when using transpilation via tools like [Babel](https://babeljs.io/) or [`esm`](https://github.com/standard-things/esm#readme).